Duplicate Management

 Sample project image

-The detail view addressed this by presenting all fields side by side, making it easy to compare records and select which values to include in the merged outcome.
-A profile preview that updated in real time, displayed the final result, giving users more confidence before completing a merge.
+For deeper evaluation, the detail view presented all fields side by side, making it easy to compare records and choose which values to carry into the merged result.
+A real-time profile preview showed the final outcome as users made selections, helping them understand exactly what would happen before committing a merge.

 Sample project image

-We also introduced the ability to unmerge, which was consistently highlighted as a key driver of confidence and gave users more reassurance they could safely move forward knowing any unintended outcomes could be easily undone.
+To further reduce risk, we introduced the ability to unmerge, which was consistently highlighted in interviews as a key driver of confidence.
+This gave users reassurance they could safely take action, knowing mistakes could easily be reversed.

 Sample project image